-More people than ever before are opening small businesses out of their homes, due mostly to the availability of technology that makes it possible to buy and sell nearly anything over the Internet, and to work remotely with employees and colleagues.
+More people than ever before are opening small businesses out of their homes, as the pandemic has truly changed the way we work & live.
+Technology continues to improve as well which makes it possible to buy and sell nearly anything over the internet.

 1. It’s Not Easier Just Because You’re at Home